augustt198/bwsi-report/index.md

 # I. **Week 1:** Control

-The first week's goals were to introduce the students to control systems and interpreting LiDAR data.
+The first week's goal was to introduce the basics of control systems and interpreting LiDAR data.
+This required several labs and projects, including implementing an "emergency stop" ROS node, and a "wall follower" which would align the car with the wall while driving forward.

 # II. **Week 2:** Perception